What are Interpersonal Skills?

 Another important point to note that interpersonal skills are not quite the same as communication skills.
-Mostly they overlap, but the area of interpersonal skills is more broad as it includes topics such as team working and group problem solving.
+Mostly they overlap, but the area of interpersonal skills is broader as it includes topics such as team working and group problem-solving.

 Having good interpersonal skills can help us to be successful in both our personal and business life, by helping us to:

 - work more effectively as part of a team

 - get our point across effectively

 - form and maintain social bonds

 - reconcile differences

 Interpersonal skills can even give us the ability to ask for help when the situation demands.

 From this huge list of interpersonal skills benefits, it’s easy to see how sharpening your saw in this area can help improve both your personal life and your business life.